An evolution of form.

 Now that I'm in my mid-40s, I certainly plan to maintain my current form and remain focused on my fitness goals.
 Ever since my serious transformation began in 2013, I’ve invested in capturing my form through photographs, either taken by others or through ubiquitous selfies — all of which have contributed to my body positivity.
 It's fulfilling to showcase your hard work and have it reward you with positive self-esteem.
 As my confidence has grown, so has my courage, comfort, and interest in nudism.
 I've enjoyed having artistic nude photos taken as part of my body transformation as well as exploring naturism with Luis.
 I've come to appreciate this freedom and the intimacy, vulnerability, and connectivity it brings — especially living in Europe which doesn't stigmatise nudism the way America does.

 I am very fond of beautiful photographs of the male form.
 If you wish to review a collection of these that I find attractive and inspiring, you can visit my Tumblr, where I have a set of images tagged accordingly.
 Much like this website you're reading right now, my Tumblr is best experienced on a desktop platform with a large display, since viewing it in the Tumblr app or through the Tumblr dashboard ruins the layout and visual intention of the site.
-I used to have sensual, provocative, and nude images of men on my Tumblr, but due to Tumblr’s recent unacceptable policy changes that support censorship and puritan values, my blog has had many images removed or hidden.
-Thankfully there’s still enough there to get an understanding of what I appreciate.

 In closing, if I were to give anyone fitness advice, it would be to: